-Measures the difference between the bid and the ask price.
-The more liquid an asset the smaller is the spread between ask and bid.
+Measures the difference between the bid and the asking price.
+The more liquid an asset the smaller is the spread between asking and bid.

 What is Carry Trade?

-A trading practice that involves selling an asset offering a low yield and at the same time buying an asset offering a higher yield.
-Usually carry traders sell the Japanese Yen to buy high-yielding currencies such is the New Zeeland Dollar and the Australian Dollar.
+A trading practice involves selling an asset offering a low yield and at the same time buying an asset offering a higher yield.
+Usually, carry traders sell the Japanese Yen to buy high-yielding currencies such as the New Zeeland Dollar and the Australian Dollar.

 A CFD is a financial instrument that can be used for trading any financial asset on margin and has the same price behavior as the underlying asset itself.
 The CFD is a contract whereby you will make a profit if the price of the underlying asset moves in your favor and you will make a loss if the price moves against your prediction.